 With some schools not going back in person, many people have reached out to ask about homeschooling resources, particularly homeschool curriculums.
 And to be honest I’m reluctant to give too many suggestions.
-For me, if I was homeschooling my children in a Montessori way, it would be more focused on discovery, following my child’s interests, including them in daily life, growing vegetables, exploring in nature, walking around the block, helping in the community, and getting to museums and galleries (as much as COVID allows).
+For me, if I was homeschooling my children in a Montessori way, it would be more focused on discovery, following my child’s interests, including them in daily life, growing vegetables, exploring in nature, walking around the block, helping in the community, and getting to museums and galleries.

 Here are some of my suggestions: